 Theoretically, the relation between frequency ($\omega$) and wavenumber ($\mathrm{k_{\perp}}$) for an EBW \cite{bellan2008fundamentals} is obtained by

 Here, $\text{I}_{\text{n}}$ is the modified Bessel function of order $\text{n}$ and $\lambda$ is the Larmor parameter defined as

-Note that $\lambda$ represents square of the wavelength of EBW, normalized by the electron Larmor radius $\mathrm{r_{L}}$.
-For the fundamental harmonic of EBW, we consider only the first two terms in the series expansion of Eq.~\ref{e_disp}, which gives
+Note that $\lambda$ represents the square of the wavelength of EBW, normalized by the electron Larmor radius $\mathrm{r_{L}}$.
+For the fundamental harmonic of EBW, we consider only the first two terms in the series expansion of Eq.~\ref{e_disp}, which gives the following.

 Solving quadratic in $\omega^2$, we get

 Here,